-Certain items in the December 31, 2013 and the September 30, 2014 consolidated financial statements have been reclassified to conform to the December 31, 2014 presentation.
+Certain items in the September 30, 2015 consolidated financial statements have been reclassified to conform to the December 31, 2015 presentation.

 NOTE 2 - Earnings per Share

 Basic EPS is computed by dividing net income by the weighted average number of common shares outstanding for the period.
 Diluted EPS is computed by dividing net income by the weighted average number of common shares outstanding during the period after giving effect to all dilutive potential common shares that were outstanding during the period.
 Dilutive potential common shares consist of the incremental common shares issuable upon the exercise of stock options and unvested shares granted to employees and directors.